 Okeanos Aggressor I accommodates up to 22 divers in 10 cabins.
 All cabins have air-conditioning, en-suite, closet, port window, individual climate control and hair dryer.

-Forward of the dive deck is the saloon with comfy sofas, entertainment centre, featuring a TV, DVD/CD home theatre system, and an assortment of movies.
+Forward of the dive deck is the saloon with comfy sofas, an entertainment centre, featuring a TV, DVD/CD home theatre system, and an assortment of movies.
 The dining area is separate from the saloon, with two large tables and chairs providing plenty of room for all guests.
 On the upper level is a shaded bar and a partially covered sundeck with lounges, wet bar and seating area.

 Seven cabins are located below deck, accessed via a stairway in the saloon.
-The forward cabin below deck is a quad share cabin with double and single berths.
+The forward cabin below deck is a quad-share cabin with double and single berths.
 Four twin cabins have two single beds and two staterooms can be set up as double or twin share.

 On the upper deck are three more staterooms with a double and a single bunk each.
 Access to those cabins is via a stairway from the dive deck.

 Deluxe Stateroom (#3, 4, 5, 6, 7, 8 = lower deck; #9, 10, 11 = upper deck)

 Staterooms #3-6 have 2 single beds (bunk beds).

 Staterooms #7-11 have a lower double bed and single upper bed (bunk beds).

 With two lower full-sized beds and two upper single beds (bunk beds), private head and shower, individual climate control, TV/DVD and hair dryer.